framework-for/cypress/README.md

 ## Our Mission

-Cypress is built on the best open source technologies, and naturally we fully embrace open source.
+Cypress is built on best-of-breed, industry-standard technologies, which naturally means we fully embrace open source.
 It's essential for us to be successful.
-Our services will always be **optional**, and Cypress itself will always work indepedently of them.
-Our [Dashboard](https://on.cypress.io/dashboard-features) even runs Public Projects for free - just like [Github](https://github.com/), [TravisCI](https://travis-ci.org/), [CircleCI](https://circleci.com) and other developer tools you know and love.
+Our paid services will always be **optional** and Cypress itself will always work independently of them.
+Our [Dashboard](https://on.cypress.io/dashboard-features) even runs Public Projects for free - just like [Github](https://github.com/), [TravisCI](https://travis-ci.org/), [CircleCI](https://circleci.com) and other developer tools we all know and love.

 Our mission is to build a thriving, open source ecosystem that enhances productivity, makes testing an enjoyable experience, and generates developer happiness.
 We hold ourselves accountable to champion a testing process **that actually works**.
-We expect our [documentation](https://on.cypress.io) to be simple, approachable, not presumptious, and enable you to fully understand not just the **what** but the **why**.
+We expect our [documentation](https://on.cypress.io) to be simple and approachable, enabling the reader to fully understand not just **what**, but **why**.

-We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests and their eventual failures.
+We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests and their eventual, inevitable failures.

-We know that in order for us to be successful, that we must enable, nurture and provide a clear path to success for our users.
-Your test code is an investment into Cypress, and it will never be coupled to us as a company or team.
-Your code will always run independently and be free from needing us to exist.
+We know that in order for us to be successful we must enable, nurture, and provide a clear path to success for our users.
+Every line of test code is an investment in the Cypress ecosystem, it will never be coupled to us as a company or a team.
+Tests written in Cypress-the-application will run completely independently of Cypress-the-company, *always*.

-We believe testing needs a lot of love, and we are here to foster a tool, service, and community that everyone can learn and benefit from.
-We're here solving the hardest pain points that every developer working on the web identifies with.
-We hope that you'll join us in making Cypress a lasting community that helps everyone win.
+We believe testing needs a lot of love, and we are here to foster a tool, a service, and a community that everyone can learn and benefit from.
+We're solving the hardest pain points shared by every developer working on the web.
+We believe in this mission and hope that many will join us to make Cypress a lasting community that helps everyone win.

 # Why Cypress?

 The way we develop web applications has completely transformed over the last 5 years.
 The existing testing tools were built for a web that is long gone.
 When we try to test modern application using old tools, it doesn't work.
-Over and over again, we find that developers struggle with the following challenges:
+Over and over again, we struggle with the following challenges:

 - [Project Setup](#project-setup)
 - [Writing Tests](#writing-tests)